CLAUDE.md

 This is a small static site with a single Jekyll layout and hand-authored HTML pages:

-jekyll.environment == 'production'. - index.html — homepage hero (bio + CV/Research buttons).
+_config.ymlundergoogle_analytics. - index.html — homepage hero (bio + CV/Research buttons).
+The homepage bypasses the

 - research/index.html — the most content-heavy page: a manually maintained list of working papers, published papers, and non-technical articles.
 Each entry links to a PDF in research/papers/ and (where applicable) a BibTeX file in research/bibtex/.